eclipse-iofog/iofogctl/docs/md/iofogctl_connect.md

 ## iofogctl connect

-Connect to an existing ioFog cluster
+Connect to an existing Edge Compute Network

 ### Synopsis

-Connect to an existing ioFog cluster.
+Connect to an existing Edge Compute Network.

 This command must be executed within an empty or non-existent namespace.
 All resources provisioned with the corresponding Controller will become visible under the namespace.